Antique Teapot Value, Identification & Marks (Expert Guide)

 KEY TAKEAWAYS

-• Teapot styles like Georgian (first European models), Louis (Victorian era), and Queen Anne (18th century) typically belong to the vintage list.
+• Teapot styles like Georgian (the first European models), Louis (the Victorian era), and Queen Anne (the 18th century) typically belong to the vintage list.

-• The more unique the shape of a teapot, the more chance it has of being an antique, like pear-shaped teapots from the 17th century.
+• The more unique a teapot’s shape, the more likely it is to be an antique, like pear-shaped teapots from the 17th century.

 • Yixing Zisha Teapot, sold for $2 million, displays the first kind of teapot made around the 1500s in China.
 Even its clay is rare and not easily found.